 Mong Kok, Jordan, and the Temple Street Night Market

-Step through the crowds in Yau Ma Tei’s Temple Street and let yourself seduced by the thousands of things carefully arranged on the stalls.
+Step through the crowds in Yau Ma Tei’s Temple Street and let yourself be seduced by the thousands of things carefully arranged on the stalls.
 Buy some cheap souvenirs, shoes, accessories, and so much more.

 Another place you won’t want to miss is the Jade Market, where your senses will be seduced by pretty green.